checkmarx-ltd/cx-flow/docs/Configuration.md

 ## <a name="bugtrackers">BugTrackers</a>

-The following BugTrackers / Feedback Channels are currently available:
-* XML
-* JSON
-* CSV
-* GitLab
-* GitHub
-* Azure
-* Jira

-Refer to the [Bug Tracker documentation](https://github.com/checkmarx-ltd/cx-flow/wiki/Bug-Trackers-and-Feedback-Channels) for further information.
+Refer to the [Bug Tracker documentation](https://github.com/checkmarx-ltd/cx-flow/wiki/Bug-Trackers-and-Feedback-Channels) for a list of all our BugTrackers and Feedback Channels.